mcnic/nodejs2023Q2-service/README.md

 ### Pgadmin:

 1. `http://localhost:8080` with login `PGADMIN_DEFAULT_EMAIL` and password `PGADMIN_DEFAULT_PASSWORD` from .env
 1. add server.
-Hostname may be found: run `docker inspect postgres-db`, then find "Config" : {"Hostname": "<you need this!>"}, e.g. a043d2f46a82.
+Hostname may be found: run `docker inspect <postgres container's id> |grep Hostname`, e.g. a043d2f46a82.
    Login and password - from .env

 ### Migration